-Ristorante Enrico’s is probably the best Italian fare you will eat on the Garden Route, in fact some of the best in South Africa.
-Perfectly situated in the cosy village of Keurboomstrand, the restaurant has an enormous outdoor section that has views from every angle as well as a warm interior for when that South Easter blows.
+Ristorante Enrico’s is probably the best Italian fare you will eat on the Garden Route, in fact, some of the best in South Africa.
+Perfectly situated in the cozy village of Keurboomstrand, the restaurant has an enormous outdoor section that has views from every angle as well as a warm interior for when that South Easter blows.
 His slogan “any closer and you would get wet” is true as you sit sipping your wine watching the thundering waves crash into the rocks.
-The pizza is too delicious to even describe, as are the focaccia breads known as the ‘bomba’.
+The pizza is too delicious to even describe, as are the focaccia bread known as the ‘bomba’.
 Other top choices are the Rump Enrico, Kingklip Gamberi or his veal dishes.
 No bookings: just arrive and if you have to wait, it will be worth it.

 Where: 296, Main Street, Keurboomstrand., South Africa

 Contact: Tel 044 535 9818

 If you’re looking for a Garden Route restaurant with lots of personality, Tapas and Oysters on Thesen Island in Knysna is the best place to go.
 The tapas menu is so full of mouth-watering titbits you can order a whole bunch of delicious things without having to choose only one dish: my kind of jol (I don’t make food decisions easily).
 The decor will keep you entertained with walls of cartoons and clever quips, or you can watch big screen sport and slug a draft.
 Keep an eye out for their half price sushi nights as there’s always a band and plenty of sushi to go around; for this, I would advise booking a table.
 My favorite dishes are their salt and rosemary bread, Spanish-style prawns and vegetarian melanzane.